About Us

 The Slingshot Esports Gaming Experience

-Launched in June 2021 by a concept team led by a team member from Push The Rock, Slingshot Esports is a community of gamers and esports athletes who host and sponsor video game events which create fun and meaningful opportunities for the gaming community in a safe, non-toxic environment.
+Slingshot Esports is a community of gamers and esports athletes who host and sponsor video game events which create fun and meaningful opportunities for the gaming community in a safe, non-toxic environment.

 Our in-person events feature in-game skill development, structured team play, and tournament competition while encouraging Christian spiritual development.